datahoundz/Springboard_Data_Science/07_Capstone_Report.md

 ### State Firearm Laws

 The State Firearm Law database tracks 132 separate law variables over more than twenty years.
 For purposes of simplification, the 132 laws were grouped into the 14 larger categories outlined in the code file.
 Yet, the most frequent count for many of these categories remains zero as shown in this [linked map plot](https://raw.githubusercontent.com/datahoundz/Springboard_Data_Science/master/law_cat_map.png) (zero values in pale green).
 In these cases the measure is more binary than one of degree - does the state have *any* laws within a given category?
-This makes comaprisons between states more challenging, especially when combined with gun ownership data for only a single year.
+This makes comparisons between states more challenging, especially when combined with gun ownership data for only a single year.

 Firearm Suicide Takes More Lives, and It's Getting Worse
 --------------------------------------------------------